 After years of webinars, we noticed that use cases correlates to company sizes and types.

 Often, there's an economic link between communication and productivity.
-Better communication means better ideas, less errors, less misunderstanding.
-Bad communication results in loss in revenue.
+Better internal communication means better ideas, less errors, less misunderstanding.
+Bad internal communication results in loss in revenue.
 If you multiply this risk by the number of persons involved in this communication, you do the math.